 Onions are hands down my favorite vegetable.
 The flavor of an onion brings mouthwatering yumminess to a meal.
 Unfortunately, many toddlers do not like onions and (as an example) they will happily eat their spaghetti but refuse to eat a diced onion in the sauce.
 Below are some tips that will help you introduce onions to your toddler.

-When to introduce: If a parent hasn't already introduced onions to her baby (onions are common in homemade baby food), I usually introduce cooked onions at about 8 months of age and raw onions at about a year.
+When to introduce: If a parent hasn't already introduced onions to her baby (onions are common in homemade baby food), I usually recommend introducing cooked onions at about 8 months of age and raw onions at about a year.
 This is not because of an allergy risk (onion allergies are rare); it is due to the fact that onions can give children gas.
-Don’t worry, though, the health benefits of onions outweigh the potential gas issue!
-The pediatricians and registered dietitians I consult with praise onions, as they are an excellent source of antioxidants and have anti-inflammatory properties for my kids, which is especially relevant with chronic inflammation and health issues.
+Don’t worry, though, the health benefits of onions far outweigh the potential gas issue!
+The pediatricians and registered dietitians I consult with praise onions, as they are an excellent source of antioxidants and have anti-inflammatory properties for children, especially those with chronic inflammation and health issues.

 Color and taste: When you shop at the grocery store, show your toddler that onions primarily come in three colors: yellow, red and white.
 Each color of onion, as well as the preparation, will have a unique taste and may determine whether your child will gobble it down!

-Red onions have a red to purplish-red skin and flesh.
-I like to introduce this onion to children that prefer a spicy but sweet taste (verses a milder taste).
+- Red onions have a red to purplish-red skin and flesh.
+I like to introduce this onion to children that prefer a spicy but sweet taste (versus a milder taste).
 Note that the red onion loses its color and becomes sweeter the longer you cook it.

-White onions have white skin and flesh.
+- White onions have white skin and flesh.
 These onions can either have a sharp taste and strong smell OR be very mild and sweet.
-You really need to know your white onions or be willing to taste it before you give it to your children.
+So, you really need to know your white onions or be willing to taste it before you give it to your children.
 These are usually the onions parents tell me they have tried with their kids and they refused it.
-I prefer to introduce yellow or red onions before white onions because of the inconsistency on taste.
-Don’t count this onion out; just introduce it third in line.
+I prefer to introduce yellow or red onions before white onions because of the taste inconsistency.
+But don’t count this onion out, just introduce it third in line!

 How to not cry: In my family we joke that only a jealous person cries when they cut onions.
-Since I’ve never been the jealous type, I ALWAYS had the job of cutting onions at family events and at home.
-And since I come from a Mexican household where tacos, salsa, beans and enchiladas were a weekly occurrence, I’m a pretty skilled onion cutter.
+Since I’ve never been the jealous type, I ALWAYS had the job of cutting onions at family events.
+And since I come from a Hispanic household where tacos, salsa, beans and enchiladas were a weekly occurrence, I’m a pretty skilled onion cutter.
 As an adult, I have learned that cutting onions + crying has nothing to do with jealously, but the sulfuric acid in the onions.
-If you have a little one that wants to help in the kitchen, make sure you place the onion in the freezer for 10 minutes (or fridge for 30 minutes) before cutting the onion.
+So, if you have a little one that wants to help in the kitchen, make sure you place the onion in the freezer for 10 minutes (or fridge for 30 minutes) before cutting the onion.
 This will decrease the acidity and keep you and your toddler’s eyes from watering!

 How does your family eat onions?
 What color of onion do you use most?
 I hope these tips and tricks encourage YOU to introduce onions to your toddler.
 If you put onions in one of your home cooked meals this week, let us know how your toddler enjoyed them! #ezpzfun #onion #toddler